Aiden-ytarame/PrefabOnObject/README.md

 > The first time you open the game after every game update, it'll take a while to open.

 * Close the game and download the [PrefabOnAbsolutePos.dll](https://github.com/Aiden-ytarame/PrefabOnObject/releases/latest/download/PrefabOnAbsolutePos.dll) from latest release of the Multiplayer mod.
 * In your game's folder there will be a new folder called "bepinex".
-Extract PAM.zip inside the generated **/bepinex/plugins/** folder.
+Put the **PrefabOnAbsolutePos.dll** inside the generated **/bepinex/plugins/** folder.
 * Open the game and enjoy!